-This project would extend Metra BNSF service from its current terminus in Aurora to Oswego, in Kendall County.
-Preliminary engineering and Environmental Analysis have been initiated.
+This project would extend Metra BNSF service from its current terminus in Aurora to Oswego in Kendall County.
+Preliminary engineering and environmental analysis have been initiated.
 It has been exempted from the New Starts evaluation process by federal action.
-Kendall County is currently outside of the RTA service area.
-The project involves an extension outside the RTA service area, so project financing requires special attention.
+The project involves an extension of RTA service since Kendall County falls outside of RTA's service area.
+Project financing requires special attention as a result.
 Metra has identified Kendall County as the sponsor for this project.
-The total cost is dependent on the final stop and a number of other variables to be determined as the engineering continues.
+The total cost is dependent on the final stop and several other variables that will be determined as the engineering work continues.

-UP Northwest Extension (Metra, RSP ID# 66)
+UP Northwest Line Extension (Metra, RSP ID# 66)

-This project would construct an extension of the Union Pacific Northwest line to Johnsburg along with making signal and track improvements and adding two additional infill stations at Prairie Grove and East Woodstock and new coach yards in Woodstock and Johnsburg
+This project would extend the Union Pacific Northwest line to Johnsburg in McHenry County, improve signals and tracks, and add two infill stations at Prairie Grove and the eastern side of Woodstock, as well as new coach yards in Woodstock and Johnsburg.